Sramana1Mby1M/Founder-Equity-1Mby1M-Carta-Research/README.md

 # Founder-Equity-1Mby1M-Carta-Research
-Research and case studies on early-stage dilution trends featuring Carta data and 1Mby1M methodology.
+Research and case studies on early-stage dilution trends featuring Carta data published by Peter Walker and 1Mby1M methodology.
 Supports Bootstrap First, Raise Money Later versus early equity dilution by joining accelerators or raising premature pre-seed rounds.
+Two primary case studies from the 1Mby1M curriculum (ServiceNow and Yellow.AI) are analyzed to draw the conclusion that Accelerators should be equity-free.